Public Viewing Frequently Asked Questions

 It all depends on what is up during the times we are open.
 The cycle of the moon and planets change from week to week, month to month, and year to year, but if they are up and in range of the telescope, those are the primary objects we will show.
 The city lights have an impact to our ability to observe fainter or more diffuse objects, but some are visible (e.g. the Orion Nebula, bright star clusters).

 What’s the difference between the two telescopes?
 Is one better than the other?

 The telescope at Painter Hall has a 9-inch lens and is what we call a refracting telescope (or simply “a refractor”).
 The telescope at RLM has a 16-inch mirror and is called, not surprisingly, a reflector.
-Even though the mirror in the RLM telescope is larger than the lens at Painter, because they are two different types you can’t really do a simple direct comparison.
+Even though the mirror in the RLM telescope is larger than the lens at Painter, because they are two different types of telescopes you can’t really do a simple direct comparison.
 They will observe comparable objects at roughly comparable magnifications.
 One other difference is that the Painter Hall telescope is actually an antique and is probably more what the average person pictures when you say “telescope”.
 The RLM telescope is more modern and looks more like a hot water heater on a mount!

 What are the differences between the two telescope locations?